Delta Kappa Gamma World Fellowships

 Results

-The top ten (10) Toronto applications are forwarded to the International World Fellowships Committee for final adjudication against the top applicants from all participating universities across Canada and the United States.
+The top ten (10) Toronto applications are forwarded to the DKG International World Fellowships Committee for final adjudication against the top applicants from all participating universities across Canada and the United States.
 The total number of Canadian awardees varies from year to year.
-The final results are communicated to applicants in May.
+The final results are communicated to applicants in June.

 Contacts & Resources